Lloyds bank branch sale to Co-op collapses

-The planned sale by Lloyds of hundreds of bank branches to the Co-op fell through on Wednesday, setting back government plans to boost competition in the industry.
+The planned sale by state-backed Lloyds of hundreds of UK bank branches to the Co-op fell through on Wednesday, setting back government plans to boost competition in the industry.

 The Co-op said it pulled out of the deal, worth up to 750 million pounds, due to toughening regulations and the worsening outlook for UK economic growth.